cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

    * - ``200 OK``
      - The properties were set
    * - ``404 NOT FOUND``
-     - The entity (element or program) for which properties are being set was not found
+     - The entity or program for which properties are being set was not found

 Retrieving Properties
 ---------------------
 To retrieve user metadata properties for an application, dataset, or stream, submit an HTTP GET request::

-  GET /v3/namespaces/<namespace>/<element-type>/<element-id>/metadata/properties
+  GET /v3/namespaces/<namespace>/<entity-type>/<entity-id>/metadata/properties

 or, for a particular program of a specific application::